eedalong/Apache-IoTDB-Client-CSharp/README.md

 ### Install from NuGet Package

-We have prepared Nuget Package for C# users.
+We have prepared Nuget Package for C# users who are using `.net 5.0` or higher version.
 Users can directly install the client through .NET CLI.
 [The link of our NuGet Package is here](https://www.nuget.org/packages/Apache.IoTDB/).
 Run the following command in the command line to complete installation

 ```sh
 dotnet add package Apache.IoTDB
 ```

-Note that the `Apache.IoTDB` package only supports `.net 5.0`.
+Note that the `Apache.IoTDB` package only supports `.net 5.0` or higher version.
 If you are using `.net framework 4.x`, please refer to the section [starting from .net framework 4.x](#starting-from-net-framework-4x).

 ## Prerequisites